 Examples of MOFU content:

-- Case studies & success stories
+- Case studies & success stories about how your solution helped

 - Research with stats to back up a buying decision